GateNLP/gate-teamware/docs/userguide/project_config.md

         "regex": "regex string", //Optional - When specified, the regex pattern will used to validate the text "title": "Title string", //Optional
         "description": "Description string", //Optional
-        "valSuccess": "Success message then field is validated", //Optional "valError": "Error message when field fails is validation" //Optional }
+        "valSuccess": "Success message when the field is validated", //Optional "valError": "Error message when the field fails validation" //Optional }
 ]
 ```